keevitaja/keeper-laravel/readme.md

 Route::get('invoices/update', 'InvoicesController@update')->before('invoices.update');
 ```

-Filter names are role and permission names.
+Filter names in this example are the role and permission names.
+You can name permissions any way you like, but `controller.permission` seems to make sense.
+At least for me.

-For this examples you need role
+For this example to work you need a role

 - finance